Warriors of Virtue: The Return to Tao: Production

 Crawford Prods. produced the sequel with Lance Thompson of Film Brokers Intl. as co-producer.
 Dennis Law, Ron Law and Jeremy Law are exec producers on the project.
 The worldwide rights were picked up by International Film Group.
 Miramax Films acquired domestic and Canadian rights, excluding French-speaking Canada, to the film from the International Film Group (IFG).
 The Film was screened at the 2003 American Film Market.
 Had the film been successful, it would've served as a backdoor pilot for a proposed TV series.

 Death of Kevin Tod Smith

 The shooting was touched by misfortune when actor Kevin Smith died while visiting a film set in China.
-On February 6, 2002, while waiting for the car back to his motel, and after completing work on Warriors of Virtue 2, Smith decided to walk around the Central China Television film studio grounds, and climbed a flimsy prop tower in a set of another film, lost his footing and fell face first approximately three stories onto concrete.
+On February 6, 2002, while waiting for the car back to his motel, and after completing work on Warriors of Virtue 2, Smith decided to walk around the Central China Television film studio grounds, and climbed a flimsy prop tower in a set of another film, lost his footing and fell approximately three stories onto concrete.
 He was taken to a hospital, then transferred to Beijing.
 He lapsed into a coma and was on life support for 10 days, until it was ended.
 He died on February 15, 2002.